 The full list of processed messages (with downloads) is available here.

-Web server is up, database server is up, synthesis server is down.
+Web server is up, database server is up, synthesis server is up.

 About GLaDOS's voice